 This Crunch-buffed figure had rammed his red steel steering lock through the Mini’s pulverized windshield, twisted its wipers with bleeding knuckles, jammed a long, spindled note under its hood seam, then proceeded to boot in Alison somebody’s doors.
 “Bitch flat-out lied!”

 “Come on, drop it, will you,” I had urged, from behind a dripping hydrant.
-For this alpha maniac was now flicking his lighter, pacing aquamarine like a caged orangutan amid aquamarine heaps of powdered glass, to the stony, unmoved passersby.
+For this alpha maniac was now flicking his lighter to the stony, unmoved passersby, pacing aquamarine like a caged orangutan amid aquamarine heaps of powdered glass.
 “Don’t be doing that to her.
 And for chrissake don’t be doing it to yourself…”

 “Piss off, I’m dealing with my woman here,” he screamed, reeking worse than an East Bay refinery, menacingly waving his BIC with fire in his gray beryllium eyes.
 “Grow up, she says—like I’m some kinda’ fuckin’ chump.”

 “Listen, you flame out and she’s the one who wins…” Aww, give it up, I muttered, scanning an increasingly restless plaza across Powell Street—as if I had any room to talk.
 What’s one more hopeless son-of-a-bitch going over the edge?
 Still, I couldn’t deny once seething with that flamer’s anger so long ago, being no less panicked by his rage.